Q. What is a Reverse Mortgage?

 Q. How much can I borrow?

-A. You can borrow up to 30% of the value of your property, up to $300,000 depending on your age & the value of the property.
+A. You can borrow up to 30% of the value of your property, or up to $250,000 depending on your age & the value of the property.

 Q. When does the loan have to be repaid?